Algae Problems

 In short

-- Algae problems occur almost everywhere where is being stored;
+• Algae problems occur almost everywhere where water is being stored;

-- Stagnant water combined with high temperatures or a high concentrations of nitrates and phosphates fuels algae blooms.
+• Stagnant water combined with high water temperatures or high concentrations of excess nutrients such as nitrates and phosphates fuels algae blooms.

-Blue-green algae, also known as cyanobacteria, can cause serious cause illnesses in humans, animals, and aquatic life.
-Besides, they turn waters green and unclear, cause foul odors and bad taste.
-They suffocate aquatic plants and other organisms by depleting the oxygen in water.
-Therefore, algae blooms are a serious problem that needs immediate attention.
+Blue-green algae, also known as cyanobacteria, are harmful algae that can cause serious human and animal illnesses, affecting human health and aquatic animals.
+Besides turning waters green and unclear, these harmful algal blooms cause foul odors and bad taste.
+They suffocate aquatic plants and other aquatic life by depleting the dissolved oxygen in affected water.
+Therefore, algae blooms are a serious problem that needs immediate attention in order to prevent harmful effects on marine life, other aquatic animals, and water supplies contaminated with algal toxins.

 What are algae?